Project Types in MOCO

 Filter/Invoicing

-Mark "subscription projects" with a label (e.g., "Subscription") for optimal filtering and collective invoicing with a single click.
+Mark "Subscription projects" optimally with a label (e.g., "Subscription").
+This way, they can be filtered and invoiced together with a single click.

 All information on targeted mass invoicing